 Turley

-North Tulsa's rural edge where country roads meet neighborhood revival.
+North Tulsa's rural edge where country roads meet neighborhood revival and the city finally gives way to pasture.

 Turley sits at Tulsa's northern boundary like a reminder of what this land looked like before the city spread north.
-This unincorporated community straddles the line between rural Oklahoma and suburban Tulsa, where you'll still find horses grazing behind chain-link fences and roosters announcing dawn from backyard coops.
+This unincorporated community straddles the line between rural Oklahoma and suburban Tulsa, where you'll still find horses grazing behind chain-link fences and roosters announcing the morning before most of midtown has hit snooze.
+The housing stock tells the story plainly — small post-war frame homes sit next to newer manufactured houses, which sit next to properties with a couple of acres and a barn out back.
+Nobody's trying to make it look uniform, and that's part of the point.

 Neighborhood Rhythms

 Mornings in Turley start early with the sound of diesel trucks warming up for construction jobs and school buses navigating the mix of paved and gravel roads.
-The convenience stores along Peoria see steady traffic from workers grabbing coffee and locals catching up on neighborhood news.
-Evenings bring the smell of backyard barbecues and the sight of kids riding bikes on quiet streets where everyone waves.
-Weekends mean yard work, fixing fences, and impromptu gatherings that spill between properties where neighbors have known each other for decades.
+The convenience stores along Peoria see steady traffic from workers grabbing coffee and locals catching up on neighborhood news before heading into Tulsa for shifts.
+By mid-morning, things quiet down to the hum of lawn equipment and the occasional tractor.

 Getting Here & Getting Around

-Turley occupies the unincorporated land north of 46th Street North, stretching up toward the Tulsa County line.
-The Arkansas River curves along its western edge, while Peoria Avenue provides the main north-south corridor.
-The terrain rolls gently with scattered stands of trees, drainage ditches, and open fields that haven't yet given way to development.
+Turley occupies the unincorporated pocket north of 46th Street North, stretching up past 66th Street North toward the Tulsa County line and Sperry.
+The Arkansas River curves along its western edge, and Peoria Avenue runs as the main north-south spine, eventually connecting down to Gilcrease Expressway and into north Tulsa.
+The terrain rolls gently with scattered blackjack oaks, drainage ditches that actually matter during heavy rain, and enough open pasture that you can still see a real horizon — something that disappears fast once you head south into the city grid.

 Places